chaitanyarahalkar/Name-Generator-RNN/README.md

 ## Overview of the Model

+The model is a character level neural network.
+Instead of generating a new word based on the previous word, it generates a character.
 The model will have the following structure:
 - Initialize parameters
 - Run the optimization loop